 The focus of Sunday Mass is to WORSHIP God, in the way HE WANTS.
 And we know this is the way He wants because JESUS SHOWED US HOW, ie the Last Supper, the institution of the Eucharist- the source and summit of our faith.
 As much as we’d like to be entertained and taught, catechesis is not the primary focus of the Mass.
-I believe God designed the Mass for intimacy with Him.
+I believe God designed the Mass, specifically the Eucharist, for intimacy with Him.
 And it is that same deep intimacy that Moms cherish with our children on Mother’s Day.

 Intimacy [in-tuh-muh-see] noun